phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 class they use (permanent or request based).
 This flag is probed when you want to copy or release a string.
 If the string is interned, the engine does not increment its refcount as you copy the string.
 But it doesn't decrement it nor free it if you release the string.
 It shadowly does nothing.
-At the end of the process lifetime, it will destroy its interned string buffer, and it will free your interned strings.
+At the end of the process lifetime, it will destroy its interned strings buffer, and it will free your interned strings.

-This process is in fact a little bit more complex than this if OPCache fires in.
-OPCache extension changes the way interned strings are used.
-Without OPCache, if you create an interned zend_string during the process of a request, that string will get cleared at the end of the current request and won't be reused for the next request.
+This process is in fact a little bit more complex than this.
+If you make use of an interned string out of a :doc:`request processing <../../extensions_design/php_lifecycle>`, that string will be interned for sure.
-However, if you use OPCache, interned strings are stored into a shared memory segment and shared between every PHP process of the same pool.
-Also, interned strings get reused across several requests.
+However, if you make use of an interned string as PHP is treating a request, then this string will only get interned for the current request, and will get cleared after that.
+All this is valid if you don't use the OPCache extension, something you shouldn't do : use it.

+When using the OPCache extension, if you make use of an interned string out of a :doc:`request processing <../../extensions_design/php_lifecycle>`, that string will be interned for sure and will also be shared to every PHP process or thread that will be spawned by you parallelism layer.
+Also, if you make use of an interned string as PHP is treating a request, this string will also get interned by OPCache itself, and shared to every PHP process or thread that will be spawned by you parallelism layer.

+Interned strings mechanisms are then changed when OPCache extension fires in.
+OPCache not only allows to intern strings that come from a request, but it also allows to share them to every PHP process of the same pool.
+This is done using shared memory.
+When saving an interned string, OPCache will also add the ``IS_STR_PERMANENT`` flag to its GC info.
+That flag means the memory allocation used for the structure (``zend_string`` here) is permanent, it could be a shared read-only memory segment.

 Interned strings save memory, because the same string is never stored more than once in memory.
-But it could waste some CPU time as it often needs to lookup the interned string store, even if that process is well optimized yet.
+But it could waste some CPU time as it often needs to lookup the interned strings store, even if that process is well optimized yet.
 As an extension designer, here are global rules:

-* If OPCache is used (it should be), and if you need to create request-bound read-only strings : use an interned string.
+* If OPCache is used (it should be), and if you need to create read-only strings : use an interned string.
 * If you need a string you know for sure PHP will have interned (a well-known-PHP-string, f.e "php" or "str_replace"), use an interned string.
 * If the string is not read-only and could/should be altered after its been created, do not use an interned string.
 * If the string is unlikely to be reused in the future, do not use an interned string.

+.. warning:: Never ever try to modify (write to) an interned string, you'll likely crash.

 Interned strings are detailed in `Zend/zend_string.c <https://github.com/php/php-src/blob/PHP-7.0/Zend/zend_string.c>`_